-A generation ago, complete spinal cord injuries were the prevailing norm among spinal cord injury survivors.
-Thanks to excellent rapid response, improved technology, and a better understanding of spinal cord injuries, complete spinal cord injuries make up just 30% of spinal cord injuries.
+A generation ago, complete spinal cord injuries were the majority among spinal cord injury survivors.
+Thanks to excellent rapid response, improved technology, and a better understanding of spinal cord injuries, complete spinal cord injuries make up less than half of SCI injuries today.
 Understanding the difference between these two injury types can help you better predict your recovery trajectory.

 Complete spinal cord injuries occur when the spinal cord is fully compressed or severed, completely eliminating the brain's ability to send signals below the point of injury.

-Incomplete spinal cord injuries occur when the spinal cord is compressed or injured, but the brain's ability to send signals below the site of the injury is not completely removed.
+In complete spinal cord injuries, the spinal cord is fully severed and function below the injury site is eliminated.
+In comparison, incomplete SCIs occur when the spinal cord is compressed or injured, but the brain's ability to send signals below the site of the injury is not completely removed.
+Incomplete SCIs are the most varied and account for more than 65% of all spinal cord-related injuries.

-When comparing complete vs. incomplete spinal cord injuries, it is not always easy to discern which type you have.
+When comparing a complete and incomplete spinal cord injury, it is not always easy to discern which type you have.
 Particularly in the first weeks after an injury, swelling may interfere with function.
 When swelling goes down, an injury that appeared to be a complete spinal cord injury might turn out to be incomplete.

 Whether a spinal cord injury is complete or incomplete has little to do with the source of the injury.
 A gunshot can fully or partially sever the spinal cord, and the outcome provides little insight into how severe the initial injury was.
 Something as seemingly innocuous as the position in which you were sitting at the time of the injury may determine whether it is complete or incomplete.
 The leading causes of both complete and incomplete spinal cord injuries are: